Nonprofit Resources

 Position% of Fraud CasesMedian Loss

-• The eight most common behavioral red flags in the ACFE report were as follows — and at least one of these was identified in 76% of all cases:
+• The eight most common behavioral red flags in the ACFE report were as follows:

 Fortunately, there are steps you can take to reduce your organization’s risk of fraud.
 Take this online questionnaire for a simple yet powerful test of your organization’s fraud health, and then follow these four tips for preventing fraud at your organization.